hsnlab/escape/escape/doc/source/index.rst

 The ``MANAGERS`` list contains the configuration names of Managers need to be initiated.

-In order to activate a manager and manage the specific domain add the config name of the DomainManager to the ``MANAGERS`` list.
+In order to activate a manager and manage the specific domain, add the config name of the DomainManager to the ``MANAGERS`` list.
 The manager will be initiated with other Managers at boot time of ESCAPE.

 .. warning::